kilfour/SharpBotz/README.md

 #### What Is A Powered Module
 We already saw the modules related to energy generation and storage.
 All other modules consume power.
 The are all powered modules.

-Let's explain the main mechanics by defining a (useless) one for demonstration purposes.
 #### Drive
 A drive is needed in order to move your board across the arena.